mmistakes/minimal-mistakes/_posts/2016-12-8-is-computer-science-a-science.md

 title:  "Is Computer Science a science?"
 header:
   image: assets/images/is-computer-science-a-science.jpg
+  teaser: assets/images/is-computer-science-a-science.jpg
+excerpt: "Is Computer Science actually a science?
+Or is it engineering?"
 categories:
   - Technology
   - philosophy
 tags:
   - technology
   - philosophy
+comments: true
 ---

 The motivation for this post stems from several personal experiences.
 Specifically, I've often been asked by friends and family for help with computer repairs, software installation, virus removal and shopping advice for gadgets.
 Admittedly, I've often failed miserably at menial repairs and virus removals, and the ensuing taunts have prompted me to question my knowledge of technology.